NREL/volttime/README.md

 #### Test agent:
-This agent has examples of scheduling the fake debvice provided with Volttron and setting a value on it.
+This agent has examples of scheduling the fake device provided with VOLTTRON and setting a value on it.
 This works based on the updated Volttime.

 ## Note: